wingbackapp/kind/README.md

 - don't have to add code for that, never explicitly stringify, parse, check types, etc.
 - have no boilerplate to declare types and identifiers
 - have your ids implement Copy, Debug, Display, FromStr, Serialize, Deserialize, Eq, Hash, etc.
+- can safely deal with both identified objects and new ones of same kind

 ## Optional features